 The game of golf presents the perfect safe space: outdoors in serene, picturesque landscapes, away from the rigamarole of professional and personal obligations.
 However, until 1951, Black people were prohibited from playing on public courses due to segregation laws.
 The impact of this injustice and exclusion is still being experienced today, with Black players representing less than 3% of golfers, and only seven Black players within the PGA and LPGA combined.

 Our aim is to introduce Black people to the sport of golf, to enjoy the time and opportunity to have a safe space.
 For avid golfers, our tournament may be their first time experiencing community while on the course.
-Proceeds from our fundraiser will be split evenly to support survivors of domestic and intimate partner violence and their children, and engage men and communities to take action to end violence against women.
+Proceeds from our fundraiser will support HBCU students and survivors of domestic and intimate partner violence.
+We engage our men and communities to take action.

-We welcome you to join us in our efforts to protect Black women and children, and foster the love of a game they can enjoy throughout their lives!
+We welcome you to join us in our efforts to protect Black women and children, support HBCU students, and foster a love for the game of golf!